UBC-Solar/hack_the_track/README.md

 ## For Hackathon Judges
 Our deployed app is available at the link provided in our submission.

-Simply follow the link to view the app running with Barber Motorsports Park Race 1 data played on a loop
+Simply follow the link to view the app running with Barber Motorsports Park Race 1 data played on a loop.

 ## Running Locally
 Docker is required and used to run both the frontend and the backend of the app.